 A. Suggests that the authorities hid the body so His disciples could not get to it.

 If they intended to do that, why would they have placed guards at the tomb?

-If they had the body of Jesus, when stories of resurrection were told, the authorities would have paraded His body through the streets to disprove the resurrection story.
+- If they had the body of Jesus, when stories of the resurrection were told, the authorities would have paraded His body through the streets to disprove the resurrection story.